 Certification of SMHS services is validated using Mode of Service and Service Function Codes.
 Any site certified to perform any Mode 15 service can provide any of the services listed in the Service Table.
-Table 1 provides a crosswalk of the service function codes associated with Modes 5 and 10 and the codes that can be claimed within Modes 5 and 10.
-Facility certification can be verified via Provider Information Management System (PIMS).

 24-Hour services are identified by Mode of Service '05,' along with the following Service Functions codes: